top of page

 Finding Purpose In Helping Others

-This experience reinforced my belief in the power of collaboration.
+Volunteering at an office reinforced my belief in the power of collaboration.
 We all rely on external support to thrive.
 Mutual support is the way to go for the general increase of output and prosperity.
 It's why people collaborate in the first place: To do, or to better do, things one struggles or cannot do entirely alone.
 We form syndicates more than we might think we do.

 Here's the twist of a poorly-conducted moral egoism: as an egoist, neglecting to be helpful goes against my core values, as prioritizing on helping others is a pretty functional egotist drive.
-It might sound ironic, but I find personal satisfaction in service to others, and forming closer relationships with them do not only benefit them but me and Philosocom as well.
+It might sound ironic, but I find personal satisfaction in service to others, and forming closer relationships with them does not only benefit them but me and Philosocom as well.

 Despite not being a social butterfly, I strive to be a moral being for functional reasons.
 Ethics is philosophy's most practical asset, and is a major reason as to why philosophy should not be discarded as irrelevant.